jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

     * route on URL, hostname and query string
     * Get a fixed hostname
     * the application do not see the IP address of the client directly (ELB does a connection termination), but ELB put it in the header `X-Forwarded-For`, `X-Forwarded-Port` and `X-Forwarded-Proto`.
+    * Great for microservices or for container based apps.

 * **Gateway LB**: also use target group.
 * **Network load balancer**: TCP, UDP (layer 4), TLS

     * handle millions request/s
+    * reach less than 100ms latency while ALB is at 400ms
-    * use to get a public static IP address
+    * use to get a public static IP address per availability zone
     * Routes each individual TCP connection to a single target for the life of the connection